renderedtext/ruby-101/README.md

 * Method `printf` outputs text under the control of *format strings*
   * Just like in C, format strings are pieces of text that get replaced with values under specific rules
-  * First parameter of the method is the string for output, containing the formatting strings, like `"%5.2f"` - substituted with a decimal number, minimum 5 digits before, and two after the decimal point;
-    `%s` - substituted with a string, etc.
+  * First parameter of the method is the double-quoted string for output, containing the formatting strings, like `%5.2f`, substituted with a decimal number, minimum 5 digits before, and two after the decimal point; `%s` - substituted with a string, etc.
   * The rest of the method parameters are the values that will replace the formatting strings in the first parameter, e.g.:
 ```ruby